 Just look at how fun this Playmobil City Zoo is!
-There’s lions and penguins, a gift kiosk, and a peacock too.
+There are lions and penguins, a gift kiosk, and a peacock too.

 We don’t have this particular zoo.
-Ours was purchased many years ago, but it still gets pulled out regularly and the kids will play with it for hours at a time.
+The Playmobil Zoo we have was purchased many many years ago, but it still gets pulled out regularly and my kids will play with it for hours at a time.
 And, over the years, our zoo has acquired all sorts of fun additions like unicorns, elephants, and even a knight and dragon!

 You might even want to try your hand at sewing these yourself.
 There are lots of felt mask patterns out there, like these from GrandmasLittleShop.

 And, you could take it a step further and make or buy some animal tails too.
 In fact, just the other day my 4 year old asked for a fox tail.
 She told me she’d like to wear one everyday because “Really, moma, I a fox”.